'One Child Nation' Documentary Explores The Dark Side Of Chinese Policy

 Wang says anyone who had a sibling — as she did — "grew up with a sense of shame."

-Since Wang's family lived in a less-populated rural area, where agricultural laborers were in high demand, they were allowed to have a second child — as long as they waited five years after the first and paid a hefty fine.
+Because Wang's family lived in a less-populated rural area, where agricultural laborers were in high demand, they were allowed to have a second child — as long as they waited five years after the first and paid a hefty fine.

 Her birth didn't deter her parents' desire for a son.
 It's even reflected in her name, Nanfu — nan, which means male, and fu, which means pillar.

 "Before I was born, my parents had hoped that they would have a boy.
 And they picked the name, and the day I was born, turned out I was a girl," Wang says.
-"So they said, 'Oh, we'll just give this name to her anyway,'" Wang says, hoping that she would grow up to be as strong as a man.
+"So they said, 'Oh, we'll just give this name to her anyway,' " hoping that she would grow up to be as strong as a man, Wang says.

 With co-director Jialing Zhang, Wang has made a new documentary called One Child Nation.
-It's an unflinching look at the ripple effects of China's one-child policy: how it tore families apart, how it forced abortions and sterilizations, and how it fed the trafficking of unwanted baby girls.
+It's an unflinching look at the ripple effects of China's one-child policy: how it tore families apart, how it forced abortions and sterilizations and how it fed the trafficking of unwanted baby girls.

-Wang now lives in the U.S., and has a son.
+Wang now lives in the U.S. and has a son.

 This interview has been edited lightly for clarity.